Development of Doom: Development

 Hall was upset with the reception to his designs and how little impact he was having as the lead designer; Romero has since claimed that Hall was also still uninterested in the Doom concept at all.
 Hall was also upset with how much he was having to fight with John Carmack in order to get what he saw as obvious gameplay improvements, such as flying enemies.
+The other developers, however, felt that Hall was not in sync with the team's vision for the game and was becoming a problem.
 He began to spend less time working in the office, and in response John Carmack proposed that he be fired from id.
 Romero initially resisted, as it would mean that Hall would not receive any proceeds, but in July he and the other founders of id fired Hall, who went to work for Apogee.
 Hall was replaced in September, ten weeks before Doom was released, by game designer Sandy Petersen, despite misgivings over his relatively high age of 37 compared to the other early-20s employees and his religious background.
+Petersen later recalled that John Carmack and Romero wanted to hire other artists instead, but Cloud and Adrian disagreed, saying that a designer was required to help build a cohesive gameplay experience.
+They relented and Petersen was hired.
 The team also added a third programmer, Dave Taylor.
+Romero directed Petersen to revise Hall's levels with as many changes as he saw fit in order to meet his guidelines for what made for interesting levels.
 Petersen and Romero designed the rest of the levels for Doom, with different aims: the team felt that Petersen's designs were more technically interesting and varied, while Romero's were more aesthetically interesting.
 Romero's level design process was to build a level or part of a level, starting at the beginning, then play through it and iterate on the design, so that by the time he was satisfied with the flow and playability of the level he had played it "a thousand times".
 The first level, made by Romero, was the last created, intended to show off the new elements of the engine.
 The ending screen of each level, like in Wolfenstein 3D, displays a "par time" for the level, as set by Romero.